Myles Garrett: 2017

-The Cleveland Browns selected Garrett with the first overall pick of the 2017 NFL Draft.
+The Cleveland Browns selected Garrett with the first overall pick of the 2017 NFL draft.
 Garrett became the highest draft pick from Texas A&M in the history of the NFL draft.

-On May 19, 2017, the Cleveland Browns signed Garrett to a fully guaranteed four-year, $30.41 million contract that features a $20.25 million signing bonus, offset language options, and a team option for a fifth year.
+On May 19, 2017, the Browns signed Garrett to a fully guaranteed four-year, $30.41 million contract that features a $20.25 million signing bonus, offset language options, and a team option for a fifth year.

 Garrett entered training camp slated as a starting defensive end.
 Head coach Hue Jackson named Garrett and Emmanuel Ogbah the starting defensive ends to begin the regular season.
 They started the season alongside defensive tackles Trevon Coley and Jamie Meder.

 On September 7, Garrett suffered a high ankle sprain during practice, causing him to miss the start of the season.
 After missing the first four games, Garrett played his first regular season game on October 8 against the New York Jets, and sacked Josh McCown twice, including once on his first ever NFL play.
 The Browns lost to the Jets 17–14.
 Despite having four sacks in his first three games, Garrett's injury woes continued as he suffered a concussion during Week 8 against the Tennessee Titans.
 Because he was on concussion protocol, he could not travel to London for the next game.

-Overall, Garrett recorded 31 combined tackles (19 solo), seven sacks, one forced fumble, one pass defensed, and one fumble recovery during his rookie season.
-Due to injury he only played 11 of 16 games, but still finished first on the team in sacks.
+Overall, Garrett recorded 31 combined tackles (19 solo), seven sacks, a forced fumble, a pass defensed, and a fumble recovery during his rookie season.
+Due to injury, Garrett only played 11 of 16 games, but still finished first on the team in sacks.
+He was named to the PFWA All-Rookie Team.

 2018

 Garrett was named a defensive captain for the 2018 season.

-In week 1 against the Pittsburgh Steelers, Garrett sacked Ben Roethlisberger twice and forced two fumbles, both of which were recovered by the Browns, during the 21–21 tie game.

-In week 3 against the New York Jets, Garrett sacked rookie quarterback Sam Darnold twice during the 21–17 win.

-In week 7 against the Tampa Bay Buccaneers, Garrett sacked Jameis Winston twice during the 26–23 overtime loss.
+In the season-opener against the Pittsburgh Steelers, Garrett sacked Ben Roethlisberger twice and forced two fumbles, both of which were recovered by the Browns, during the 21–21 tie game.
+Two weeks later against the Jets, Garrett sacked rookie quarterback Sam Darnold twice during the 21–17 win.
+During Week 7 against the Tampa Bay Buccaneers, Garrett sacked Jameis Winston twice in the 26–23 overtime road loss.

 In the 2018 season, Garrett started all 16 games and recorded 13.5 sacks, 44 combined tackles, 12 tackles-for-loss, 29 quarterback hits, three passes defensed, and three forced fumbles.
 His 13.5 sacks ranked sixth in the NFL that year.
 He was ranked 49th by his fellow players on the NFL Top 100 Players of 2019.
+He was named to his first Pro Bowl for his efforts in the 2018 season.